NaliniThondapu/angular_practicee/functionsNotes.md

 ## Closures
 - These are nothing but nested functions.
 These are allows us to create private functions.
-- These private functions are accessed by only parent not by other outside functions.
+- These private functions are limited to that perticular  parent function only not by other outside functions.

 ### Example